FernGully: The Last Rainforest: Legacy

 Wayne Young stated that portions of the film's gross would be donated to Greenpeace, the Rainforest Foundation Fund and the Sierra Club, as well as a special fund benefiting environmental projects administered worldwide by the Smithsonian Institution, although he did not disclose exact figures.
 The film also inspired a 1992 video game by Capstone Software and IntraCorp, called The FernGully Computerized Coloring Book.
 In 1998, the film was followed by a direct-to-video sequel, FernGully 2: The Magical Rescue.
 FAI Films, which produced only FernGully and its sequel, was acquired by HIH Insurance in 1998.
 HIH closed in 2001.
 In June 2012, administrators for HIH placed advertisements trying to sell the rights to both films.
 In November 2021, Shout!
 Factory made a deal with Machine Media Advisors, acquiring worldwide distribution rights to the film.

 Some reviewers have commented that the 2009 James Cameron film, Avatar, plagiarized thematic and plot elements from FernGully, although others opined that it is simply one of many films to which Avatar is similar, or have dismissed the comparison entirely.
-The 2013 film, Epic, was also said to have a plot similar to FernGully.
+The 2013 film Epic was also said to have a plot similar to FernGully.

 Home media

 Four months after the theatrical release, 20th Century Fox Home Entertainment, under its previous name, "Fox Video", released FernGully on VHS and LaserDisc on August 26, 1992.
 Sales were strong, with approximately five million units sold by 1998, including 125,000 in Australia.
 Fox re-released the film on DVD in 2002.
 Christopher Simons from DVD Talk gave the 2002 DVD three-and-a-half stars out of five for both audio and video, although only one star for special features, noting that the only extras included were trailers for other films.
 A "Family Fun Edition" DVD was released in 2005.
 Special features included commentary with director Bill Kroyer, art director Ralph Eggleston, and coordinating art director Susan Kroyer, several featurettes, including the original featurette from 1992, the music video for "If I'm Gonna Eat Somebody (It Might As Well Be You)" by Tone Loc, as well as trailers and TV spots.
 Scott Weinberg from DVD Talk gave this version four stars out of five for both audio and video, and four stars for special features.
 For its 20th anniversary, FernGully was released on Blu-ray on March 6, 2012, containing the same special features as the "Family Fun Edition".
 Aaron Peck from High Def Digest gave it 3 stars out of five for video quality, four stars for audio and three-and-a-half stars for extras.
 Brian Orndorf from Blu-ray.com gave the release three stars out of five for video quality, three-and-a-half stars for audio and four stars for special features.
 In 2022, for its 30th anniversary, FernGully received a new Blu-ray release by Shout!
-Factory.
+Studios.